pcm720/nhddl/README.md

 If you're getting `Failed to prepare external modules` error while trying to run NHDDL from the USB drive, MX4SIO, iLink or UDPBD, make sure your ELF launcher initializes BDM modules and doesn't reset the IOP before loading NHDDL.
 If this is the case, you __must__ place Neutrino on the memory card or use standalone version instead.

-The non-standalone version of NHDDL reuses Neutrino modules for BDM support and requires them to be present in Neutrino `modules` directory, which makes `nhddl.elf` significantly smaller.
-These files should already be present in Neutrino release ZIP.

 ### Supported modes